Why do I get cystitis during my period?

 Ditch the coffee

-Coffee is a known bladder irritant, so why not swap your coffee out for a nice dandelion or chicory coffee alternative.
+Coffee is a known bladder irritant, so why not swap your coffee out for a nice dandelion or chicory coffee alternative such as our Bambu.
 These herbal substitutes contain prebiotics good for your digestive tract as well as being a warming and comforting, bladder-friendly coffee alternative!